 - Five (5) x 960 GB SSD Read Intensive SATA Hard Drives with RAID 6

-Graphics processor units are essential for delivery of ArcGIS Pro.
-Selecting the correct GPU or GPUs is dependent on the type of server, the ArcGIS Pro workloads that need to be supported, and the VM or server density.
-To help determine what type of GPU is best for your VDI deployment, see NVIDIA Virtualization.
+GPUs are essential for the delivery of ArcGIS Pro.
+Selecting the correct GPU or GPUs depends on the type of server, the ArcGIS Pro workloads that need to be supported, and the VM or server density.
+To determine the type of GPU that is best for your VDI deployment, see the NVIDIA virtualization website.

 To successfully deploy ArcGIS Pro with VMware, you must also install the following components:

-- The vSphere Client or vCenter to manage the hypervisor as well as configure the vGPU.
+- vSphere Client or vCenter to manage the hypervisor as well as configure the vGPU

-For additional information, see the VMware Knowledge Base.
+For additional information, see the Broadcom knowledge base.

 The next step is to install the NVIDIA Virtual GPU Manager.
-This requires installing the NVIDIA VIB.
-From the NVIDIA website, download the appropriate archive with the needed VIB and drivers for your host and VMs.
-The basic steps to install the VIB are listed below with a link to detailed steps.
+This requires installing the NVIDIA VIB file.
+From the NVIDIA website, download the appropriate archive with the needed VIB file and drivers for your host and VMs.
+The basic steps to install the VIB file are as follows:

-- Upload vGPU VIB to a desired datastore using the WinSCP or vSphere web client.
+- Upload vGPU VIB to a data store using the WinSCP or vSphere web client.

 - Place the host in maintenance mode.

-For additional information, see the VMware Knowledge Base.
+For additional information, see the Broadcom knowledge base.

 VMware Tools is a suite of utilities that enhances the performance and management of the virtual machine's guest operating system.
-To initiate installation, open the VM console from vCenter or use RDP to access the VM.
+To initiate installation, open the VM console from vCenter or use Remote Desktop Protocol (RDP) to access the VM.

-Horizon Clients are available for Windows and other operating systems.
+Remote desktop clients are available for Windows and other operating systems.
 These clients provide a connection to VMs from your device of choice.
 Once the client has been installed, users connect to View Connection Server or through a direct connection to the VMs hosted in the data center.
-The Horizon Client can use RDP, PCoIP, or Blast Extreme for connection; however, PCoIP and Blast are recommended for ArcGIS Pro and 3D rendering.
+Clients can use Remote Desktop Protocol (RDP), PCoIP, or Blast Extreme for connection; however, PCoIP and Blast are recommended for ArcGIS Pro and 3D rendering.